abhisek247767/Hello-World/README.md

 4. Submit your pull request.

 ## Contribution Guidelines
+- One person may only contribute one "Hello World" program in any one language that is not already included in the repository
 - Make sure the file extension matches the programming language you're using.
 - Use clear and concise code, following best practices for your chosen language.
 - Avoid submitting identical versions of "Hello World" programs that are already in the repository.
 Try to add something unique if possible.